-- 29. Suspension should be considered where the Panel considers that a caution or conditions of practice are insufficient or inappropriate to protect the public or where the allegation is of a serious nature but there is a realistic prospect that repetition will not occur and, thus, that striking off is not merited. - 30.
+- 32. Suspension should be considered where the Panel considers that a caution or conditions of practice would provide insufficient public protection or where the allegation is of a serious nature but unlikely to be repeated and, thus, striking off is not merited. - 33.
 A registrant who is suspended cannot practise (and the register is marked accordingly).
-However, Article 22(8) of the Order provides that the registrant may be subject to further fitness to practice proceedings for events which occur whilst he or she is suspended. - 31.
-If the evidence suggests that the registrant will be unable to resolve or remedy his or her failings then striking off may be the more appropriate option.
-However, where the registrant has no psychological or other difficulties preventing him or her from understanding and seeking to remedy the failings then suspension may be appropriate. - 32.
-Suspension for short periods of time (i.e. less than a year) is a sanction which Panels generally should not use.
-In particular, Panels need to be aware that suspension is punitive in effect and that a short term suspension may have long term consequences for the registrant, including being dismissed from his or her current employment.
-However, short term suspension may be appropriate where any lesser sanction would be unlikely to provide adequate public protection, undermine public confidence or be unlikely to have a suitable deterrent effect upon the registrant in question and the profession at large. - 33.
-Short term suspension may also be appropriate where a registrant's current status means that he or she would be unable to respond to and comply with conditions of practice but where there is a realistic prospect that, if the registrant can resolve those difficulties whilst suspended, conditions of practice could then be imposed.
-In appropriate cases, this enables Panels to facilitate a staged return to practice for the registrant concerned. - 34.
-This approach is likely to be most appropriate in cases involving, for example, substance dependency where, at the time of the case, the registrant is seeking or undergoing treatment but has not reached the stage where he or she could safely return to practice even subject to conditions.
-If a short term suspension is imposed for this sort of purpose, the Panel should give clear reasons for their decision, so that the registrant clearly understands what is expected of them.
+However, Article 22(8) of the Order provides that the registrant may be subject to further fitness to practice proceedings for events which occur whilst he or she is suspended.

-- 35. Suspension orders cannot be made subject to conditions.
-However, where the Panel expects the registrant to address specific issues or take specific action before the suspension order is reviewed for example, to undergo substance abuse treatment clear guidance should be given to the registrant so that, when the order comes to be reviewed, he or she understands what is expected of them and the evidence that may need to be submitted to the reviewing Panel.
-However, in imposing suspension orders, Panels should avoid being unduly prescriptive and must not seek to bind, or fetter the discretion of, a future reviewing Panel. - 36.
+- 34. If the evidence suggests that the registrant will be unable to resolve or remedy his or her failings then striking off may be the more appropriate option.
+However, where there are no psychological or other difficulties preventing the registrant from understanding and seeking to remedy the failings then suspension may be appropriate. - 35.
+Panels need to be aware that suspension for short periods of time (i.e. less than a year) may have long term consequences for the registrant, including being dismissed from his or her current employment.
+However, short term suspension may be appropriate, in particular: - where a less restrictive sanction would: - o be unlikely to provide adequate public protection; - o undermine public confidence; or - be unlikely to have a deterrent effect upon the registrant concerned or the profession at large; or - to facilitate a staged return to practice, for example where the registrant concerned would be unable to respond to and comply with conditions of practice but may be capable of doing so in the future. - 36.
+The latter approach is likely to be appropriate in cases involving, for example, substance dependency where, at the time of the case, the registrant is seeking or undergoing treatment but has not reached the stage where he or she could safely return to practice even subject to conditions.
+If a short term suspension is imposed for this sort of purpose, the Panel should give clear reasons for their decision, so that the registrant clearly understands what is expected of them. - 37.
+Suspension orders cannot be made subject to conditions.
+However, where the Panel expects the registrant to address specific issues or take specific action before the suspension order is reviewed for example, to undergo substance abuse treatment clear guidance should be given to the registrant so that, when the order comes to be reviewed, the registrant understands what is expected of them and the evidence that may need to be submitted to the reviewing Panel.
+However, in imposing suspension orders, Panels should avoid being unduly prescriptive and must not seek to bind, or fetter the discretion of, a future reviewing Panel. - 38.
 Article 29(7)(b) of the Order enables Panels to specify a minimum period (of up to 10 months) for which a suspension order is to have effect before the registrant may apply to vary, replace or revoke it.
 In general, Panels should only exercise that power in cases where it is clear from the evidence that earlier review is unlikely to be of value.